Article I. Nominations and Elections

 (a) Program and Events – Develop new and existing programs and events to foster loyalty and support among Alumni across the all regions of the country and world

-(b) Fund Raising – Oversee Alumni giving, including the Annual Fund, alumni Phonathon and other development activities.
+(b) Advancement – Oversee Alumni giving, including the Annual Fund, alumni Phonathon and other development activities.
 Oversee all revenues and expenditures of the association and develop a budget for approval by the Board

 (c) Benefits and Services – Responsible for enhancing Alumni loyalty to the Association and University by adding value to membership through benefits and services.
 Serve as lead developers, reviewers and provide recommendations on strategies for the long term and short term goals of the Association.

-(d) Nominating Committee – This committee shall be responsible for identifying, researching and nominating candidates for membership on the Board, nominating members of the Board to serve as officers, and orientating new members of the Board.
+(d) Membership Committee – This committee shall be responsible for identifying, researching and nominating candidates for membership on the Board, nominating members of the Board to serve as officers, and orientating new members of the Board.
+This committee shall also, on an annual basis, survey each nominee during the nomination process and each current Board member for potential conflicts of interest.

 Article VI.
 Special and Ad Hoc Committees